restsharp/RestSharp/README.md

 This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.
 For more information see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

+**Users violated the aforementioned code of conduct will be blocked.**

 ## Support